Denare Beach: Economy

-The area is rich in heritage of the Native Canadian culture, the fur trade, European exploration and mineral prospecting.
-The landscape and lake frontage have attracted human activity for many centuries.
-An old portage along the "Mill Stream" has from time immemorial provided a transportation link between Amisk Lake and Mosher Lake.
-Archaeological discoveries indicate that this route was popular with the Indian and fur trading travelers.
-Many pictographs can be seen in the southern part of the lake to this day.
-Swampy and Woods Cree are the prevalent Aboriginal cultures which thrive in this beautiful area.
-A trading post and small permanent settlement of white trappers and fishermen was established in the immediate vicinity in the early part of the 20th century.

 The Konuto Lake mine operated by Hudson Bay Mining & Smelting Company Limited was located less than 2 km south-east of Denare Beach.

 Medical service

 Due to the small population of Denare Beach, the Government of Saskatchewan permits its residents in Creighton, Denare Beach, Sandy Bay, and Pelican Narrows to utilize the basic and emergency medical services of Flin Flon.
 The nearest Saskatchewan medical centre is in Prince Albert, 400 km south-west of Creighton.
 One of the most frequently accessed services is the Flin Flon General Hospital, and Flin Flon Ambulance Service.